Embraer first-quarter profit triples on defense, business jets

 SAO PAULO Embraer SA (EMBR3.SA), the world's third-largest commercial planemaker, said on Wednesday that first-quarter profit more than tripled, beating estimates with surging defense and business jet revenue.

-Net income rose to $111 million (65.85 million pounds), well above the $30 million profit a year ago and the average analyst estimate of $48 million in a Reuters poll.
+Net income rose to $111 million, well above the $30 million profit a year ago and the average analyst estimate of $48 million in a Reuters poll.

 The robust earnings underscored Embraer's effort to diversify beyond its commercial aviation business and develop a lineup of executive aircraft and defense products as it works to upgrade its mainstay regional E-Jet.